firebase/firebase-admin-dotnet/CONTRIBUTING.md

 1. Service account certificate: This can be downloaded as a JSON file from the **'Settings > Service Accounts'** tab of the Firebase console when you click the **'Generate new private key'** button.
-Copy the file into the reposo it's available at `FirebaseAdmin/FirebaseAdmin.IntegrationTests/resources/integration_cert.json`.
+Copy the file into the repo so it's available at `FirebaseAdmin/FirebaseAdmin.IntegrationTests/resources/integration_cert.json`.